 Again the book of Acts came to my mind, and in particular the conversion of the jailer and his family.
 Paul and Silas were simply faithful, praying and singing hymns, content in their incarceration, when an earthquake broke the shackles of all the prisoners and opened the doors.
 Good News came that night to the distraught jailer on the verge of suicide in Paul’s assurance, “Don’t harm yourself, we’re all here.”
 But it culminated in the salvation of the jailer’s whole family and the birthing of another house church.

 And for Hannah’s neighbor—what did Good News look like?
-I believe it was illuminated in the prayer of confidence offered by a humble Nepali woman and the quiet companionship of her international guest.
-Just my presence in a rural town in southeast Nepal gave this woman boldness to follow where God was leading her.
+I believe it was illuminated in the prayer of confidence offered by a humble South Asian woman and the quiet companionship of her international guest.
+Just my presence in their rural town gave this woman boldness to follow where God was leading her.
 God had brought me there that day to pray for her.

 —Roberta Updegraff, author and Frontier Fellowship vision trip participant